-This LCD is relatively more bright and indicates different states of shaver’s battery.
+This LCD is relatively more bright and indicates different states of the shaver’s battery.

 The SkinGuard itself does not contribute to active shaving and mostly works to protect the skin from the aggressiveness of blades.

-One of the key features of new Braun Series 7 which is one of the few updates from the old series is its personalization modes.
-The new series features five personalization modes which give the user the ability to adjust the power of the motor according to the area.
+One of the key features of the new Braun Series 7 which is one of the few updates from the old series is its personalization modes.
+The new series features five personalization modes that give the user the ability to adjust the power of the motor according to the area.

 For sensitive areas, it is recommended to reduce the power, so t there is no excessive pulling at the hair.

 The best thing about 7865cc is its Charge & Clean station which works to charge and clean the shaver at the touch of a button.